univention/guardian/docs/guardian-manual/developer-quick-start.rst

 The endpoint requires knowledge of `Rego <https://www.openpolicyagent.org/docs/latest/policy-language/>`_.

-Suppose that ACME Corporation tracks whether or not a user likes cake, and wants to provide a simple condition to :term:`guardian app admins<guardian app admin>` that allows them to opt users out of receiving a cake, without having to know how Cake Express stores its cake preferences.
+Suppose that ACME Corporation tracks whether or not a user likes cake, and wants to provide a simple condition to :term:`guardian app administrator <guardian app administrator>` that allows them to opt users out of receiving a cake, without having to know how Cake Express stores its cake preferences.